 Chargebee supports a workflow for offline payment methods.
 Offline payments abide to the same Chargebee logic by completing the intended action in Chargebee (for example, creating a subscription) and then following up with customers through dunning to remind them about paying the due amount.

-This feature is available only on Scale and Enterprise plans.
+This feature is available only on Performance and Enterprise plans.
 However, recording offline payments is allowed on all plans.

 Here's the complete workflow of how offline payments are handled in Chargebee.